 — Brian Eno (@dark_shark) March 8, 2015

-He did have a lot of restrictions in his chart, but he did great anyway.
+He had a lot of restrictions in his chart, but he did great anyway.

 And nothing shows his personality better than one of his greatest hits, Cool In The Pool.
 Enjoy this mesmerizing video, and rest in peace Holger Czukay, we are happy that we finally learned about you.